GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/README.md

 ## Modules

-GraphQL API is extensible, and ships with the following modules (organized by category):
+Gato GraphQL is extensible, and ships with the following modules (organized by category):

 <table>
 <thead>